Jean Parisot de Valette: Jean de Valette Square

 In 2012, a square was inaugurated in Valletta named Pjazza Jean de La Valette which also features a statue of the Grandmaster.
 The statue is 2.5m high and was cast in bronze by the local sculptor Joseph Chetcuti.
 In the statue, La Valette is shown in armour and holding Valletta's plan in one hand and a sword in the other.

 For many years, the widely accepted version of the Grandmaster's surname was de La Valette.
 However, during the unveiling of the statue at Pjazza Jean de Valette in November 2012, judge and historian Giovanni Bonello stated that the Grandmaster always signed his name as de Valette without the La.
 A week later, Désireé von la Valette Saint Georges, a descendant of the Grandmaster, stated that the family name was de la Valette not de Valette and since then, a dispute has started as to what his name actually was.

 Members of the various branches of the Valette family actually used both versions at the time, but the Grandmaster himself never used the La.
 In fact, all 138 coins and 19 medals minted by the Order during de Valette's reign show the names de Valette, de Valetta or just Valette.
 Bonello additionally stated that the La possibly originated since the city of Valletta was commonly called La Valletta, so people started including the La and sometimes the double l in the Grandmaster's name.

-It is worth noting that an interesting development had occurred in 1539 when de Vallette was some 45 years old and already in Malta.
-It was then that Francis I, seeing the wide linguistic disparity in the use of various Romance and Germanic languages in France, enacted the Ordinance of Villers-Cotterêts which prescribed the use of standard French, mostly as spoken in northern France and in the Paris area where the langues d'oui prevailed.
+When de Vallette was around 45 years old and already in Malta, Francis I, seeing the wide linguistic disparity in the use of various Romance and Germanic languages in France, enacted the Ordinance of Villers-Cotterêts which prescribed the use of standard French, mostly as spoken in northern France and in the Paris area where the langues d'oui prevailed.

 The name de Valette is now used in Malta, although many still refer to him as de La Valette due to the collective memory.
 The Order's successor, the Sovereign Military Order of Malta, call the Grandmaster Fra' Jean de La Vallette-Parisot.